mahamshahid18/docs-test/Angular-OAuth-ACG.md

     var refreshPromise = OAuthClient.checkTokenExpiry();
     promise.then(function(success) {
         // token refreshed if it had expired
-        // token already valid it had not expired
+        // token already valid if it had not expired });
-    });
 });
 ```